 Prior to inception of the Plan, the Company maintained the Payroll-Based Tax Credit Employee Stock Ownership Plan (the "PAYSOP") for the benefit of participating employees and their beneficiaries.
 Under the PAYSOP, the Company contributed amounts equal to a tax credit claimed by the Company on its federal income tax return.
 This credit was calculated as a percentage of qualifying payroll.
 The Tax Reform Act of 1986 eliminated this credit for tax years after 1986.
 As a result, the Company terminated the PAYSOP and transferred the net assets into the Plan effective January 1, 1988.
 The trustee of the Plan maintains a separate account for the net assets that were transferred from the PAYSOP.
-The net assets relating to the PAYSOP amounted to \$3,599,098 and \$3,464,396 as of December 30, 2018 and 2017, respectively.
-Such net assets as of December 30, 2018 and 2017 are participant directed investments.
+The net assets relating to the PAYSOP amounted to \$2,028,228 and \$3,003,744 as of December 30, 2020 and 2019, respectively.
+Such net assets as of December 30, 2020 and 2019 are participant directed investments.

 In 1998, the Company formed a holding company, American States Water Company ("ASWC").
 At the time of the formation, the Plan's investments in the Company's common stock changed to an investment in ASWC common stock.
-As of December 30, 2018, ASWC has no material assets other than the common stock of the Company and ASWC's other wholly-owned subsidiary, American States Utility Services, Inc. ("ASUS").